PortableBalanceLab/PBL/X0_SoftwareSetup/README.md

 # `X0`: Extra Content 0: Software Setup

 > ℹ️ **Note**: If you're a student on the course, then you probably don't need to **do** anything
 > on this page.
-The organizers have already done this for you.
-This is provided for your information.
+The organizers have probably already installed the necessary software for you.
+This
+> page is provided for your information.

 This guide sets up a Raspberry Pi (Zero or 4) from scratch such that it's ready for use in the practical labs (content beginning with `S`).